facebookincubator/ptr/README.md

 ### `setup.cfg`

-**Coming soon**

-This is per project in your repository.
+This is per project in your repository and if exists is preferred over `setup.py`.

-Please refer to [`setup.cfg.sample`](http://github.com/facebookincubator/ptr/blob/master/ptrconfig.sample) for the options available.
+Please refer to [`setup.cfg.sample`](http://github.com/facebookincubator/ptr/blob/master/ptrconfig.sample) for the options available + format.

 ### mypy Specifics